jasper-oh/Journey-To-Disney/README.md

 0. Be professional in C++ field.
 1. Be professional in Python.
-2. Getting additional points, just learn basic info aboutMaya, Houdini, USD, OpenGL, QT. -> For smooth communication with graphic designer
+2. Getting additional points, just learn basic info aboutMaya, Houdini, USD, OpenGL, QT. -> For smooth communication with graphic designer.